About the Just Gold project

 After a pilot phase, in May 2017 IMPACT announced the Just Gold project had proven a legal, traceable, and conflict-free chain of custody from mine site to exporter—a first for artisanal gold in Democratic Republic of Congo.

 Fair Trade Jewellery Co. made history by purchasing the first export of fully traceable, conflict-free artisanal gold from Democratic Republic of Congo in June 2017 and making it available to consumers in Canada.
+This was reported on by the Globe & Mail here.

 About IMPACT and Fair Trade Jewellery Co.